CT-Data-Haven/ctdoh/notebooks/hh_desiring_housing.md

 <td style="text-align:left;">

-Unemployed, with no work experience in the last 5 years or earlier or never worked; Cashiers; Customer service representatives; Personal care aides; Janitors and building cleaners
+Unemployed, with no work experience in the last 5 years or earlier or never worked; Cashiers; Customer service representatives; Janitors and building cleaners; Personal care aides

 </td>